PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 ### What was already there

 My colleague gave me some code he'd already written, with the advice that I use it to build the repository.
-His program was a fork of [mediawiki-to-gfm](https://github.com/outofcontrol/mediawiki-to-gfm.git), an existing mediawiki converter written in php and based on [pandoc](https://pandoc.org/). `mediawiki-to-gfm` takes an xml export file, which you can produce from `https://your-wiki-url.example.com/Special:Export`, and produces a directory with converted files with filenames matching the page titles.
+His program was a fork of [mediawiki-to-gfm](https://github.com/outofcontrol/mediawiki-to-gfm.git), an existing MediaWiki converter written in PHP and based on [Pandoc](https://pandoc.org/). `mediawiki-to-gfm` takes an XML export file, which you can produce from `https://your-wiki-url.example.com/Special:Export`, and produces a directory with converted files with filenames matching the page titles.

 My colleague then expanded on that program, using the fact that the export page can also be made to export all previous revisions of a file.
-He wrote a program that could take an xml export file with revision history included, and produce a repository with one commit per file revision.
+He wrote a program that could take an XML export file with revision history included, and produce a repository with one commit per file revision.

 He gave me access to his project, and recommended that I run it on all the pages of the wiki; keeping in mind I could use `https://your-wiki-url.example.com/Special:AllPages` to get a list of pages.